 Chardon is a somewhat small city located in the state of Ohio.
 With a population of 5,159 people and four constituent neighborhoods, Chardon is the 259th largest community in Ohio.

-Chardon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chardon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chardon is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Chardon who work in office and administrative support (13.76%), sales jobs (9.48%), and food service (9.21%).

 Chardon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Chardon who are college-educated is somewhat higher than the average US community of 21.84%: 28.57% of adults in Chardon have at least a bachelor's degree.
+The overall education level of Chardon is somewhat higher than in the average US city of 21.84%: 28.57% of adults 25 and older in the city have at least a bachelor's degree.